 Fairfax County Sheriff's Office Honor Guard

-Established in 1982, the Sheriff’s Office Honor Guard currently has 36 members.
-The team participates every summer in an honor guard competition sponsored by the Fraternal Order of Police and the Metropolitan Washington Council of Governments.
+Established in 1982, the Sheriff’s Office Honor Guard currently has 32 members.
+The team participates every summer in honor guard competitions sponsored by the Fraternal Order of Police and the Metropolitan Washington Council of Governments.
 In 2015, the Honor Guard showcased its "silent drill team" and won four gold medals at the World Police Fire Games.

-For more information, please contact Lieutenant William Friedman, Honor Guard Supervisor.
+For more information, please contact Lt.
+Maegan Timothy, Honor Guard Commander.